TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 6. Replace `BETA_IDENTIFIER` with the app identifier of your beta app.
 If you don't know what the app identifier is or how to find it, please read [this how-to](http://support.hockeyapp.net/kb/how-tos/how-to-find-the-app-identifier).

 7. Replace `LIVE_IDENTIFIER` with the app identifier of your release app.
+We suggest to setup different apps on HockeyApp for your test and production builds.
+You usually will have way more test versions, but your production version usually has way more crash reports.
+This helps to keep data separated, getting a better overview and less trouble setting the right app versions downloadable for your beta users.

 <a id="udid"></a>
 ## Submit the UDID